retest/docs/docs/recheck/usage/filter.md

 ## Usage

 Filters must be specified by name and given to the `RecheckOptions` as described [here](configuration.md).
-That is to make them usable within different products so that no information is lost.
-That means, if you configure a filter within `RecheckOptions` (see below), you may want to use the same filter within ***review***, so that the reporting of the differences do not differ.
+That is, to make them usable within different products such that no information is lost.
+So, if you configure a filter within `RecheckOptions` (see below), you may want to use the same filter within ***review*** too, that differences during test and review remain the same.

 ### RecheckOptions